-To effectively prevent and combat cross-border serious crimes and terrorism, practical cooperation between the police and customs authorities of EU Member States is required.
-Member States have since long cooperated on an ad-hoc basis, bilaterally or multilaterally.
-The EU seeks to add value by facilitating cooperation between Member States on internal security issues, with the aim to achieve a quicker, safer, and more targeted cooperation.
+Effective cooperation between the law enforcement authorities of EU Member States is required in order to prevent and combat cross-border serious crimes and terrorism in the EU.
+Member States’ law enforcement authorities have traditionally been cooperating on an ad-hoc basis, bilaterally or multilaterally.
+The EU seeks to facilitate cooperation between Member States, with the aim to achieve a quicker, safer, and more structured cooperation.

-The Commission and the specialised EU law enforcement agencies, such as Europol, do not have autonomous investigative capabilities and are not in charge of operational law enforcement activities.
+The Commission and the EU law enforcement agencies, such as Europol, do not have autonomous investigative capabilities and are not in charge of operational law enforcement activities.
 This remains the responsibility of EU Member States.